swetlana-spb/auction-service/README.md

 # Auction service

-This is a small auction service to study AWS serverless.
+This is a small auction service to study AWS serverless using NodeJS.